theotherp/nzbhydra2/readme.md

 ## Why Java?
 Although I don't think I need to justify myself I expect a lot of negativity because of my decision to go with Java.
 While it's not as cool as python it allows me to develop the best version of Hydra.
 I develop Java by day and I know it best.
 There's a lot of stuff I wouldn't have been able to do in version 1 - not because it cannot be done with python but because I just don't know it as well.
-Yes, it takes more memory.
-Yes, it nags you about updates (which you should absolutely do!).
-Still, I'm convinced v2 of Hydra is a huge improvement over v1 and reason enough to use Java.
+I'm convinced v2 of Hydra is a huge improvement over v1 and reason enough to use Java.
-And 90% of users won't ever care about what programming language it's written in.
-You can still use v1 but it won't be updated or supported.
+While Hydra 2 does use more memory than Hydra 1 it's still comparable to what Sonarr or Radarr use.
+It's also way faster than v1.

 ## Contact ###
 Send me an email at TheOtherP@gmx.de or a PM at https://www.reddit.com/user/TheOtherP